 When Dennis Cooverman gives the commencement speech at his graduation, his friend tells him to let it all out.
-So he proclaims his love for Beth Cooper the head cheerleader, and says things about everyone in the graduating class as well as some other people.
-Later Beth confronts him and he invites her to a graduation party at his house.
-And to his surprise she and two of her friends show up.
-But also some of the people he offended with his speech, who want to tear him apart.
-And one of them is Beth's boyfriend whom she just broke up with.
-So they all get in Beth's car and drive away.
-And what follows is a wild adventure.Written by
+So he proclaims his love for head cheerleader Beth Cooper and says things about everyone in the graduating class as well as some other people.
+Later Beth confronts him and he invites her to his graduation party; to his surprise she and two of her friends actually do show up.
+But so do some of the people he offended with his speech, wanting to tear him apart; one of them is Beth's boyfriend, who has just dumped him.Written by

 Was this review helpful to you?